10 Ways to Relieve Your Dog’s Pesky Arthritis Pain

 When it comes to relief, reaching for a single “big gun” pharmaceutical is rarely the most effective approach.
 You can achieve the best results by working with your vet to develop a plan tailored to help with your dog’s specific issues.

 An integrative, multimodal therapy regime can maximize your dog’s comfort and well-being and minimize the potential side effects of certain therapies.
 Here are a few strategies that have been found to be beneficial:

 Provide orthopedic bedding away from cold or damp drafts.
 (This will also help prevent the development of pressure-point calluses.)
 Carpeted or padded steps or a ramp to get on and off the bed or couch are advised.
 Non-slip flooring wherever surfaces are slippery is also very helpful.
 Outside, your dog may find a gently sloped ramp easier to negotiate than steps.

 Many arthritic dogs appreciate muscle massages, which stimulate blood flow to atrophying muscles.
 Certified canine massage therapists are available in most areas of the country; many are willing to show you their techniques.
-(Start your search at the IAAMB.)
-Warm compresses over sore joints can be soothing, but care must be used to avoid injury from excess heat.
+Warm compresses over sore joints can be soothing, but make sure you keep your pup from getting burns from excess heat.

-Non-weight–bearing exercise — like swimming and hydrotherapy — is excellent if not contraindicated by other medical conditions.
+Non-weight–bearing exercise — such as swimming and hydrotherapy — is excellent if not contraindicated by other medical conditions.
 Look for a Certified Canine Rehabilitation Practitioner (CCRP) for help with designing an appropriate exercise program.

 Class IV therapeutic laser is a form of low-level light energy treatment that can greatly improve arthritic conditions in dogs.
 The treatment stimulates blood flow to tissues, decreases inflammation, and increases muscle relaxation which promotes faster healing and reduced pain to targeted areas.